 The 2016 - 2025 capital plan proposes expenditure of $1,251,326 in 2016 and $5,148,712 over the ten year planning horizon.
 This compares with projected expenditures in last year’s master plan totaling $5,604,884.

 Expenditures called for in the 2016 plan will result in a reserve fund balance of $9,466,403 at the end of 2016.
 This amount has been determined by the Board of Directors to provide adequate reserves to meet expenditures proposed over the next 10 years without a reduction in services or an increase in tax revenues, tap fees or annexation fees.

 Vehicle replacement costs for the period between 2016 and 2025 are projected to be $1,275,000, $285,000 less than the amount proposed in last year’s vehicle replacement schedule.
 Two mobile units are scheduled to be replaced in 2016; one pick-up truck and a combination valve operator and vacuum trailer.
 The two units are projected to cost $80,000.

 Total capital expenses over the ten year planning period are projected to be $5,604,884.
 Cash financing is anticipated for all capital projects and no increases in property tax rates, tap fees, or service charges are proposed over the ten year period.

-Capital projects proposed for construction in 2014 include the following:
+Capital projects proposed for construction during 2016 include the following:

 More information relative to the above mentioned projects will appear on the web site when scheduling information is available.

-The entire Capital Master Plan for 2014 - 2023 is available for download or review by clicking on the Capital Master Plan tab under this page.
+The entire Capital Master Plan for 2016 - 2025 is available for download or review here.